pierresprim/WinCopies-framework/Source/Data/1.x/WinCopies.Data.SQL/README.md

 Description
 -----------

-Provides a WPF GUI for the WinCopies.IO package.
+Provides an abstraction for SQL connectors.

 Project link
 ------------